How to automate LinkedIn connection requests the right way

 Alexandre Sarfati

-How to automate LinkedIn connection requests without getting banned
+How to automate LinkedIn connection requests the right way

 Most guides obsess over daily limits.
-Here's what actually gets you banned.
+Here's what actually matters.

 Every article about LinkedIn automation says the same thing: send 20-30 connection requests per day, use random delays, personalize your messages.
-And that advice isn't wrong - but it misses what actually triggers restrictions.
+And that advice isn't wrong - but it misses what actually matters for healthy outreach.

-Pratham Naik had his LinkedIn account banned three times in four months while using a premium automation tool that cost $299/month and marketed itself as "LinkedIn-safe."
-The tool had AI-powered human behavior mimicry.
-It had all the features the "safe automation" guides recommend.
-He still got banned.
+Pratham Naik ran into repeated account trouble over four months while using a premium automation tool that cost $299/month and marketed itself as "LinkedIn-safe."
+The tool promised all the features the "safe automation" guides recommend.
+He still ran into problems.

 His takeaway, shared on Indie Hackers: "Expensive doesn't equal safe."
-What got him caught wasn't the number of requests.
-It was data center IPs, fixed-interval timing, and operating outside his account's actual timezone.
+What caused his trouble wasn't the number of requests.
+It was a tool that operated in ways disconnected from how he actually used LinkedIn, at a robotic, fixed pace.

 That story captures what most automation advice gets wrong.
 The number of daily requests matters, but it's often the fourth or fifth most important factor - not the first.

-Here's what triggers restrictions, ranked by how often practitioners report them as the cause:
+Here's what matters most, ranked by how often practitioners report it as the cause of trouble:

-Naik identified this as his primary trigger.
-After switching to residential IPs that matched his account's actual location, he ran 50+ managed accounts for six months with zero bans.
+Naik identified this as his primary issue.
+After switching to a setup tied to his own account and location, he reported running 50+ managed accounts for six months without account trouble in that period.

-Humans are inconsistent.
+People are inconsistent.
 They check LinkedIn, send a few requests, get distracted, come back 20 minutes later.
-Automation tools send requests at perfectly regular intervals - every 60 seconds, or every 90 seconds.
-LinkedIn's ML models flag this easily.
+Some tools send requests at a relentless, robotic cadence.
+A respectful pace keeps your outreach in good standing.

 According to the safety guide from Kondo (a LinkedIn tool vendor), "the most effective approach combines randomized delays with natural session patterns - varying both the time between actions and the total session length."

-What to check: Does your tool randomize delays genuinely, or just add a small random offset to a fixed interval?
+What to check: Does your tool keep a respectful, varied pace, or does it fire requests at a fixed interval?

 3. Acceptance rate (the silent killer)

 This one catches people off guard.
-You can send 15 requests per day - well within the "safe" range - and still get restricted if most of those requests get ignored or marked as "I don't know this person."
+You can send 15 requests per day - well within the "safe" range - and still run into limits if most of those requests get ignored or marked as "I don't know this person."

 Evaboot's research on restricted accounts found that low acceptance rates are one of the top triggers.
-LinkedIn interprets a pattern of ignored requests as spam behavior, regardless of volume.
-A 15% acceptance rate on 20 daily requests is more dangerous than a 50% acceptance rate on 30.
+A pattern of ignored requests reads as low-quality outreach, regardless of volume.
+A 15% acceptance rate on 20 daily requests is more of a problem than a 50% acceptance rate on 30.

 The threshold: Most practitioners recommend keeping acceptance above 30-40%.
 Below that, your targeting needs work before you scale volume.